tdeleanu/teo_deleanu-SDK/DESIGN.md

 ✖ 21 problems (0 errors, 21 warnings)
 ```

-PS: I've cut all possible corners to get this to the maximum level I would bring an SDK library in a weekend hackaton.
+PS: In the pursuit of reaching the utmost degree of functionality, every conceivable shortcut was taken with regard to error management when developing this SDK library during a weekend homework.